 Sonim offers extensive two-year coverage against any manufacturing defects.
 There’s also an optional three-year coverage.

 It really comes down to what you need and expect out of your device.
-The Samsung Galaxy Tab Active 3 is a great option for average work operations that don’t involve heavy amount of data capture.
+The Samsung Galaxy Tab Active 3 is a great option for average work operations that don’t involve a heavy amount of data capture.
 It also makes an ideal choice for someone looking for a durable tablet, such as parents purchasing for children who tend to break their devices frequently.

-If your business operations are on a larger-scale, performed in rugged environments, or involve heavy-duty data capture, it may not be the best option for you.
-It does not have an automatically integrated barcode scanner, and does not come with software built for warehouse data.
+If your business operations are on a larger scale, performed in rugged environments, or involve heavy-duty data capture, it may not be the best option for you.
+It does not have an automatically integrated barcode scanner and does not come with software built for warehouse data.
 The Active 3 does not have a rugged specification, and although it is built well, it is not built for all environments.
 A better option for your business may be the Honeywell RT10A or the Getac T800.